TJU-DRL-LAB/AI-Optimizer/modelbased-rl/README.md

 ## Introduction

 Reinforcement learning algorithms can be divided into two main categories: **the first category is `Model Free` methods, which are able to learn a value function or a strategy function directly by interacting with the environment without modeling the environment; the second category is `Model Based` methods, which need to model the environment by interacting with it and then use the model to make action planning or strategy selection**.
 The model free algorithm has achieved great results in many experimental scenarios and game environments due to its simple implementation and high asymptotic performance, but the sampling efficiency of the model free method is extremely low, resulting in a large number of interactions with the environment.
 However, the model free class of methods is extremely inefficient in terms of sampling efficiency and requires a lot of interaction with the environment.
-In contrast, the model based algorithm models the environment and fits the dynamics model of the environment **with high sampling efficiency**.
+In contrast, the model-based algorithm models the environment and fits the dynamics model of the environment **with high sampling efficiency**.

 ![image-20220316113418281](README.assets/image-20220316113418281.png)

-The model of the environment is actually a representation model that explicitly contains knowledge about the environment or the task, and generally two types of models are included: a transition model or a dynamics model and the reward model.
+The model of the environment is a representation model that explicitly contains knowledge about the environment or the task, and generally two types of models are included: a transition model or a dynamics model and the reward model.
 Once this model is modeled, it can be properly integrated into the interaction with the environment and the learning of strategies, as shown in the above figure.
-There are many different ways to classify the mainstream algorithms in modern Model-Based RL area.
+There are many different ways to classify the mainstream algorithms in the modern Model-Based RL area.
 From the mainstream viewpoint,  we can simply divide `Model-Based RL` into two categories: `How to Learn a Model` and `How to Utilize a Model`.

 - `How to Learn a Model` mainly focuses on how to build the environment model.

 - `How to Utilize a Model` cares about how to utilize the learned model.

-From the perspecive of action execution, we can also divide `Model-Based RL` into two categories: `policy learning` and `planning`.
+From the perspective of action execution, we can also divide `Model-Based RL` into two categories: `policy learning` and `planning`.

-- `policy learning` mainly focuses on trainning a parametric policy network explicitly.
+- `policy learning` mainly focuses on training a parametric policy network explicitly.

 - `planning` cares about how to optimize the action sequence implicitly.

-There are many other classification and we can list some of them here.
-From the perspective of dynamics model, we can divide dynamics models into three categories:`forward model`、`reverse/backward model` and `inverse model`.
-From the perspective of estimation method, the methods can be categorized as`parametric ` and `non-parametric` or `exact` and `approximate`.
+There are many other classifications and we can list some of them here.
+From the perspective of the dynamics model, we can divide dynamics models into three categories:`forward model`、`reverse/backward model,` and `inverse model`.
+From the perspective of the estimation method, the methods can be categorized as`parametric ` and `non-parametric` or `exact` and `approximate`.
 From the perspective of planning updating, the methods can be categorized as `value update ` and `policy update`.

 The current classifications of the mainstream algorithms in the modern Model-Based RL area are orthogonal, which means some algorithms can be grouped into different categories according to different perspectives.
-It’s really quite hard to draw an accurate taxonomy of algorithms in the Model-Based RL area.  **So we think it would be more appropriate to give the algorithm to a specific topic rather than a simple classification.** Ignoring the differences in specific methods, the purpose of MBRL algorithms can be more finely divided into four directions as follows: `Reduce Model Error`、`Faster Planning`、` Higher Tolerance to Model Error` 、`Scalability to Harder Problems`.
-For the problem of `How to Learn a Model`, we can study on reducing model error to learn a more accurate world model or learning a world model with higher tolerance to model error.
-For the problem of `How to Utilize a Model`, we can study on faster planning with a learned model or the scalability of the learned model to harder problems.
+It’s quite hard to draw an accurate taxonomy of algorithms in the Model-Based RL area.  **So we think it would be more appropriate to give the algorithm to a specific topic rather than a simple classification.** Ignoring the differences in specific methods, the purpose of MBRL algorithms can be more finely divided into four directions as follows: `Reduce Model Error`、`Faster Planning`、` Higher Tolerance to Model Error` 、`Scalability to Harder Problems`.
+For the problem of `How to Learn a Model`, we can study reducing model error to learn a more accurate world model or learning a world model with higher tolerance to model error.
+For the problem of `How to Utilize a Model`, we can study faster planning with a learned model or the scalability of the learned model to harder problems.

 ![](./README.assets/MBRL_framework.png)

 Moreover, we will publish a series of related blogs to explain more Model-Based RL algorithms.
-For a more detailed tutorial of this taxnomy, we refer the reader to our [ZhiHu blog series](https://zhuanlan.zhihu.com/p/425318401).
+For a more detailed tutorial of this taxonomy, we refer the reader to our [ZhiHu blog series](https://zhuanlan.zhihu.com/p/425318401).

 ## An Overall View of Research Works in This Repo